MichaelAllen1966/postgres_demo/README.md

 # postgres_demo

-Testing use of postfres with Titanic data set
+Testing use of postgres with Titanic data set